regan-sarwas/npmap.js/API.md

 3. Footer
    1. Actions

-If you do not specify a `popup` property on your layer object, NPMap.js will use a set of sensible defaults to configure your popup display.
+If you do not specify a `popup` property on your layer object, NPMap.js will use a set of sensible defaults to configure the popup.
 If, however, you specify a `popup` property on your layer object, NPMap.js will only implement what you have specified.
 For example, if your `popup` property looks like this:

     popup: {
       title: '{{Name}}'
     }

-NPMap.js will only bring the title in and will not render any other popup elements.
+NPMap.js will only display the title in the popup and will not render any other popup elements.

 ### Configuration